-Because researchers are not positive about the cause of prostate enlargement, standard medicine is unable to prevent BPH or eradicate it completely once it becomes a nuisance.
+Because researchers are not positive about the cause of prostate enlargement, standard medicine is unable to eradicate or prevent BPH completely once it becomes a nuisance.

 The BPH symptoms occur because the tube that drains urine from your bladder, called the urethra, passes through the prostate gland to your penis.
 When the prostate enlarges, it compresses the urethra and affects urination.